SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/User Requirements Document for Content Review Summarizer Software.md

 - **FR-14:** Administrators should have access to comprehensive reports on platform usage, user activity, and system performance.

 ## 7. Administrative Functions
-- **FR-15:** The platform should include an administrative panel for managing user accounts, monitoring summaries, and overseeing platform activity.
+- **FR-15:** The platform should include an administrative panel for managing accounts, monitoring summaries, and overseeing platform activity.
-- **FR-16:** Administrators should have the ability to approve or reject user registrations to ensure quality control.
+- **FR-16:** Administrators should have the ability to approve or reject registrations to ensure quality control.
 - **FR-17:** Admins should be able to moderate user-generated content to maintain platform integrity.
 - **FR-18:** The system should support audit trails to log and monitor all critical actions performed by potential purchasers, actual purchasers, and administrators for accountability.